-- 1) notify the Entity of the Compliance Audit; - 2) identify the Compliance Audit Committee members and their recent employment history; and - 3) request information.
+- 1) notify the Entity of the Compliance Audit; - 2) identify the Compliance Audit team and their recent employment history; and - 3) request information from the Entity.

-Reliability Standards Audit Worksheets (RSAWs) for those Reliability Standards selected for audit in 2019 will be provided to the Entities with the Notice of Compliance Audit.
+Reliability Standards Audit Worksheets (RSAWs) for those Reliability Standards selected for audit in 2022 will be provided to the Entities with the Notice of Compliance Audit.

-During the compliance audit engagement, compliance auditors may find areas that are not findings of noncompliance, but is valuable information to the Entity to raise awareness by providing an area of concern or recommendation as described below:
+During the compliance audit engagement, compliance auditors may identify areas that are not findings of noncompliance, but are valuable to the Entity to raise awareness by providing an area of concern or recommendation as described below:

-- An area of concern is a situation that does not appear to involve a current or ongoing violation of a BC Reliability Standard requirement, but instead represents a situation or practice that could become a violation if not corrected. - A recommendation is a notification to an entity of a situation where there may be opportunity for improving compliance related processes, procedures, or tools.
+- An area of concern is a situation that does not appear to involve a current or ongoing violation of a Reliability Standard requirement, but instead represents a situation or practice that could become a violation if not corrected. - A recommendation is a notification to an Entity of a situation where there may be opportunity for improving compliance related processes, procedures, or tools.